Cardiac resynchronisation therapy for the treatment of heart failure

 This is an extract from the guidance.
-The complete guidance is available at guidance.nice.org.uk/ph38
+The complete guidance is available at guidance.nice.org.uk/ta120

 About this guidance

-The recommendations from this guidance have been incorporated into a NICE Pathway.
+The recommendations from this guideline have been incorporated into a NICE Pathway.
+We have produced a summary of this guidance for patients and carers.
 Tools to help you put the guidance into practice and information about the evidence it is based on are also available.

 Implementation of this guidance is the responsibility of local commissioners and/or providers.
 Commissioners and providers are reminded that it is their responsibility to implement the guidance, in their local context, in light of their duties to avoid unlawful discrimination and to have regard to promoting equality of opportunity.
 Nothing in this guidance should be interpreted in a way which would be inconsistent with compliance with those duties.

 © National Institute for Health and Clinical Excellence 2007.
 All rights reserved.
 NICE copyright material can be downloaded for private research and study, and may be reproduced for educational and not-for-profit purposes.
 No reproduction by or for commercial organisations, or for commercial purposes, is allowed without the written permission of NICE.

 Level 1A, City Tower, Piccadilly Plaza, Manchester M1 4BT

 0845 033 7780